UTS-eResearch/sails-hook-redbox-catalog/README.md

 ## Development in redbox-portal

 A docker-compose.yml file is present in support/development and is setup to run the full ReDBox stack and install the hook.
-To run the stack
+To run the stack there is a ReDBox Sails Hook Run Utility in the root of the project

+Usage
 ```
-docker-compose -f support/development/docker-compose.yml up
+ReDBox Sails Hook Run Utility
+Usage: ./runForDev.sh [-a|--(no-)angular] [-h|--help]
+	-a,--angular,--no-angular: Angular mode.
+Will ensure permissions are set correctly on the Sails working directory so that changes can be applied (off by default)
+	-h,--help: Prints help
 ```

 Note: The first time the stack runs it may take some time as yarn initialises the hook within ReDBox Portal.
 All subsequent runs should be faster